About Dr. Leo Groarke

 Prior to joining Trent University, Dr. Groarke served as Vice-President, Academic and Provost at University of Windsor, and as Principal/Vice-President of the Brantford Campus of Wilfrid Laurier University, where he spearheaded the development of a new and highly successful campus that has, in partnership with the City, become a model for downtown revitalization in Canada.

 Dr. Groarke was appointed President of Trent in 2014.
 Since he arrived he has restructured Trent’s budget and marketing, recruitment, and admissions operations.
-Reviews of retention, internationalization and Traill College are ongoing.
+Reviews have been completed on retention, internationalization, Traill College and the college system.

 Dr. Groarke has played a key role in bringing a number of capital projects to the Symons Campus in Peterborough – a new Student Centre on the banks of the Otonabee River, a new baseball diamond and playing field, and a new twin pad arena complex which is being developed in partnership with the City of Peterborough.
 Other key developments include the expansion of Trent’s Durham Campus, located in Oshawa, and the Trent Research and Innovation Park, which aims to make Trent and Peterborough a focal point for the development of green industry.